PramodKumarYadav/HackerRank/README.md

-# javafortesters
+# HackerRank
-Here I have done all the exercises from Alan Richardson's book "Java for Testers"
+Here I store all the exercises I do from https://www.hackerrank.com/dashboard (Practice in Java)

-# Book: The reference for book is here: https://www.javafortesters.com/